 Training isn’t in the budget this year.
-We don’t have the resources to put together an internal training plan.
+We don’t have the resources to put together an internal training plan either.
 It would take too long to train the whole organization.
+Sound familiar?
+If it does, you’re clearly not alone.
+Have no fear, there’s an answer to your problems: a PLM eLearning course!

 Most corporate training programs are dull and lifeless.
 They’re arid, PowerPoint-heavy monologues, delivered by external trainers who are unfamiliar with the company’s products, culture and people.
 They are painfully boring marathon sessions where information goes in one ear and out the other.